gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 worked, ambition and bias for actions were the two characteristics people valued.
 These two would be the tenets of how I would frame my request.

-Fortunately, Stripe still had a muscle to move quickly, so I had the meeting with an executive scheduled soon.
+Fortunately, Stripe still had a muscle to move quickly, and I had the meeting with an executive scheduled soon.
 I repeated my pitch and added that I explored other options.
 I used what I described as an exponential escalation in my search for a physical therapist: I looked in San Francisco, California as a state, and the US as a country.
 I felt this was enough of due diligence before